Generalized partial-slice monogenic functions: Preliminaries

 \subsection{Monogenic and slice monogenic functions}

-In this subsection, we recall the definitions of monogenic and of slice monogenic functions. \begin{definition}[Monogenic function] Let $\Omega $ be a domain (i.e., an open and connected set) in $\mathbb{R}^{n+1}$ and let $f:\Omega \rightarrow \mathbb{R}_{n}$ be a real differentiable function.
+In this subsection, we recall the definitions of monogenic and of slice monogenic functions. \begin{definition}[Monogenic function] Let $\Omega $ be a domain (i.e., an open and connected set) in $\mathbb{R}^{n+1}$ and let $f:\Omega \rightarrow \mathbb{R}_{n}$ be a function with continuous partial derivatives.
 The function $f=\sum_{A} e_{A} f_{A}$ is called (left) monogenic in $\Omega $ if it satisfies the generalized Cauchy-Riemann equation

 Similarly, the function $f$ is called right monogenic in $\Omega $ if

 \end{definition} The operator

 in the above definition is called Weyl operator (or generalized Cauchy-Riemann operator) in $\mathbb{R}^{n+1}$, while $\partial_{\underline{x}}$ denotes the classical Dirac operator in $\mathbb{R}^{n}$.
 Both null-solutions to Weyl operator and Dirac operator are called monogenic in Clifford analysis.